edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-azure.md

 Then configure the virtual machine in the creation wizard.

-!> Important: For EdgelessDB to work properly on Microsoft Azure, you must choose a VM size that has an Intel® SGX® CPU.
-There are currently two VM sizes that we recommend: The new [DCsv3 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) powered by Intel® Xeon® (Ice Lake), and the older [DCsv2 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series).
+!> Important: For EdgelessDB to work on Microsoft Azure, you must choose a VM size that has an Intel® SGX® CPU.
+There are currently two VM sizes: The new [DCsv3 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) powered by Intel® Xeon® (Ice Lake), and the older [DCsv2 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series).

 Create the resource group for your machine in [one of the regions](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) where the DCsv3/DCsv2 series is available.

-The value for the `Virtual machine name` can be freely selected.
+The value for the `Virtual machine name` can be arbitrarily selected.
-The value for the `Username` **must** be set to _edb_.
+The value for the `Username` **must** be set to `edb`.
 Finally, press the blue `Review + Create` button and then the `Create` button to finish the setup process.

 ![Create a virtual machine](_media/azure/azure_wizard.png)

 ## Get the IP
 After you have created the machine, get the public IP address of the database you just created, so you can interact with it.
-Naviagte to the resource group your virtual machine was created in and select the virtual machine.
+Navigate to the resource group your virtual machine was created in and select the virtual machine.
 The public IP address is displayed on the right hand side in the `Essentials` section.

 Alternatively, you can use the [azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to get the public IP address: